publiclab/leaflet-environmental-layers/README.md

       attribution: '&copy; <a href="http://www.openstreetmap.org/copyright">OpenStreetMap</a>, <a href="http://www.openinframap.org/about.html">About OpenInfraMap</a>'
     });

-## Add Leaflet-FullHash for easy sharing of map :
+## Add hash support for easy sharing of map :

 ### Steps To add :

 1.)
 Add link :

-    <script src="../node_modules/leaflet-fullhash/leaflet-fullHash.js"></script>
+       <script src="../lib/leaflet-fullUrlHash.js"></script>

 2.)
 Once you have initialized the map (an instance of L.Map), add the following code :

-    // Assuming your map instance is in a variable called map var hash = new L.Hash(map);
+     // Assuming your map instance is in a variable called map and an object with all the map layers is in a variable called allMapLayers
+    var hash = new L.FullHash(map, allMapLayers);